 - 21. The Head of Programmes shall be responsible for having in place procedures for the marking of examination scripts. - 22.
-The Head of Registry Operations, or nominee will arrange for the retention and storage of marked scripts of summative assessments for not less than one year after candidates have completed their approved programme.
+The Dean of Academic Quality, or nominee will arrange for the retention and storage of marked scripts of summative assessments for not less than one year after the external examination board has ratified the outcome of those assessments.